Spencer Torkelson Preview, Player Props: Tigers vs. Royals

 Spencer Torkelson vs. Royals Preview, Player Prop Bets - September 28

-The Detroit Tigers and Spencer Torkelson (.333 slugging percentage over his past 10 games, including one homer), battle starter Cole Ragans and the Kansas City Royals at Comerica Park, Thursday at 1:10 PM ET.
+The Detroit Tigers, including Spencer Torkelson (.222 on-base percentage in past 10 games, 92 points below season-long percentage), battle starter Jonathan Bowlan and the Kansas City Royals at Comerica Park, Thursday at 1:10 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Royals.
+In his previous appearance, he went 1-for-3 with a double and two RBI against the Royals.

 Sportsbook Promo Codes